matteosister/CompassElephantBundle/README.md

 If you use native implementation it's really slow.
 So use it only if for some reason you can't use the finder component

+Read the [CompassElephant readme](https://github.com/matteosister/CompassElephant) for other useful informations